-Criteria Max Inadequate (0- Satisfactory (41- Good (>70%) Marks 40%) 70%) Concept 5 Explanation of Complete Good explanation of explanation and project concepts is explanation of key concepts of the technical not clear.
-Lack of concepts of the project.
-Good details communication in project.
-Technical explanation of explaining details are technical details of technical details. explained in a the project.
-(4-5) (0-1) normal way.
-(2-3) Project Report 5 Documentation of Documentation of Documentation of the project is not up the project is in line project is in line to the mark as with the format. with the format specified in the Few languages specified.
-No format.
-Language is corrections present. spelling mistakes or also not proper.
-(0- Typographical typographical errors.
+Criteria Max Inadequate (0- 40%) Satisfactory (41-70%) Good (>70%) Marks Concept 5 Explanation of project Complete explanation Good explanation of explanation concepts is not clear. of concepts of the key concepts of the and Lack of communication project.
+Technical project.
+Good technical in explaining technical details are explained in explanation of details details.
+(0-1) a normal way.
+(2-3) technical details of the project.
+(4-5)

-1) errors also present.
-(2-3) (4-5) Presentation of results 5 Results are presented in an ordinary manner without proper justification or evidence.
-(0-1) Resultsarepresentedinasatisfactorywithproper Results are presented in a good manner with proper justification or evidence.
+Project Report 5 Documentation of the project is not up to the mark as specified in the format.
+Language is also not proper.
+(0-1) Documentation of the project is in line with the format.
+Few languages corrections present.
+Typographical errors also present.
+(2- 3) Documentation of project is in line with the format specified.
+No spelling mistakes or typographical errors.
+(4-5) Presentation of results 5 Results are presented in an ordinary manner without proper justification or evidence.
+(0-1) Results are presented in a satisfactory manner with proper justification or evidence.
+(2-3) Results are presented in a good manner with proper justification or evidence.
 (4-5) Conclusions and discussion 5 Improper conclusions and discussion are not fair.
 (0-1) Project conclusions are fair, and discussion is normal.
-(2-3) 5 Total 20 · ·
+(2-3) Project conclusions are fair, and discussion is good.
+Future scope also discussed.
+(4-5) Total 20